 A Service Organization Control 1, or SOC 1 engagement, is an audit of the internal controls at a service organization which has been implemented to protect client data.
 SOC 1 engagements are performed in accordance with the Statement on Standards for Attestation Engagements No. 16 (SSAE 16).
 A SOC 1 assessment is comprised of control objectives, which are used to accurately represent internal control over financial reporting (ICFR).
 In other words, if you are hosting / processing financial information that could affect your client’s financial reporting, then a SOC 1 audit report makes the most sense for your organization to pursue, and will likely be requested of you.
 OR, if your client wants to confirm your financial reporting standards or financial stability.
 In our experience, SOC1 report requests are very few compared to SOC2 report requests.

 Do I need a SOC 2?

 If you are hosting or processing other types of information for your clients that does not impact their financial reporting, then you may be asked for a SOC 2 audit report.
-In this instance, your clients are likely concerned whether you are handling their data in a secure way, and if it is available to them in the way you have contracted it to be.
+In this instance, your clients are likely concerned whether you are securely handling their data, and if it is available to them in the way you have contracted it to be.
 A SOC 2 report, similar to a SOC 1 report, evaluates internal controls, policies, and procedures.
-However, the difference is that a SOC 2 reports on controls that directly relate to the Security, Availability, Processing Integrity, Confidentiality, and Privacy at a service organization.
+However, the difference is that SOC 2 reports are based on controls that directly relate to the Security, Availability, Processing Integrity, Confidentiality, and Privacy of a service organization.
 These criteria are known as the Trust Services Principles and are the foundation of any SOC 2 audit engagement.

 Do I need a SOC 1 and a SOC 2 report?